PaulWheatcroft/owery-joinery/README.md

  - Sort the view of products by price high to low.
 So that I can make an informed purchased based on price.
  - Easily register for an account.
 So that I can have a personalised account to view my profile.
  - Receive and email once I have registered to verify my account was set up.
- - Easily view the value of my shopping bag anywhere on the website.
+ - Easily view the value of my shopping cart anywhere on the website.
 So that I can understand how much I have selected.
- - Easily view a summary of what's in my shopping bag, including all prices such as delivery and grand total price before I purchase.
+ - Easily view a summary of what's in my shopping cart, including all prices such as delivery and grand total price before I purchase.
 So that I can see how much I will be spending.
  - Check out and purchase my items without having to log in.
 So that I can conveniently purchase items quickly.
  - Receive confirmation of an order via email.
 So that I can easily reference my order.
  - Easily view the contact details for the company.
 So I can contact Owery about my orders or requirements.